-Other information: Please contact either Ms. Engel (mengel@bmchs.org) or Ms. Pankratz-West (cpankratz@bmchs.org) with questions about the summer reading assignments for English Literature.
+Other information: Please contact Ms. Judge (kjudge@bmchs.org) with questions about the summer reading assignments for English Literature.

-Note: Students must be aware that if they drop a class within the 1st week of school, they must have read the required summer reading for their new class.
+Note: Students must be aware that if they drop a class within the 1st week of school, they must have read the required summer reading for their 2nd choice, because there will still be that assessment.